baby nursery

 • Secure locking devices on recline or height adjusters, folding mechanisms, trays and rolling casters.

-Additional Safety Tips For Hook-On-Chairs
+Additional Infant Safety Tips For Hook-On-Chairs

 Hook on chairs may be used in place of high chairs and are attached to the edge of a table.
 They're a great portable option, but accidents occur when children fall out of the chair or dislodge it from the table edge.